 - SPOR Networks in Chronic Disease

 These networks are funded by CIHR as part of the national SPOR initiative.
 Their primary objective is to translate existing and new health research into measureable improvements in patient outcomes and health care delivery.
-MSFHR will provide support of up to $500,000 over five years to each successful network with a BC-based Principal Applicant.
+MSFHR has provided support of $1.5 million over five years to support the BC-based research activities of three networks: Can-SOLVE CKD, CHILD-BRIGHT, and the SPOR Network in Diabetes and its Related Complications.